-Your favorite Italian dessert is now a Cannoli cheese ball that is easy to make and fun to serve!
+Your favorite Italian dessert is now a Cannoli Cheese Ball that is easy to make and fun to serve!
+Creamy and covered in chocolate chips.
+Serve with cinnamon sticks for the full effect!

 Cannolis are such a fun Italian dessert.
 Maybe one of my favorites but making cannoli shells with cannoli tubes is such a pain in the ass!
 In an attempt to make cannolis easier, I made a version into s’mores.